Frequently asked questions

 Why is there a price difference between individual sex therapy and relationship sex therapy?

-Working with a couple or 2+ people during a session often requires increased skills and mental exertion to hold space and support for multiple experiences.
-People in partnerships also experience certain social and economic privileges not afforded to individuals.
-Therefore, people seeking solo therapy pay a reduced fee in order to account for these factors, to reduce inequity and barriers that individuals are more likely to experience.
+Working with a couple or more than one person in a session often requires additional skills and greater mental and emotional energy to hold space and support for multiple experiences and dynamics.
+People in partnerships also tend to have certain social and economic privileges that are not afforded to individuals.
+For this reason, individual therapy is offered at a lower rate to account for these factors and to reduce inequity and barriers that individuals are more likely to experience.

 The best outcomes of sexual support or relationship sex therapy happen without pressure and when everyone who is attending wants to be there.
 If you recognise that your relationship could benefit from your partner attending some sessions, lead with your feelings, why this feels important to you and the benefit you believe it could have on how you connect with each other.
 Get curious about how they feel about it and be open to what their concerns or fears might be.
 Most importantly, focus on talking about how you feel it could support you and your relationship.
 Steer clear from blame, judgement or expecting your partner to change.
 Pressure or ultimatums often push people further away from the support.